Kenneth M. (Ken) Baylor, DBA

 Ken Baylor’s distinguished career reflects his unique talents to motivate high performance and lead organizations through rapid growth and profitability.
 As a Corporate Officer and Vice President of premier multi-billion dollar service organizations, he successfully aligned people with strategies that enhanced operational effectiveness and led organizational development.
 His prowess in union avoidance as well as a Chief Negotiator for major labor agreements throughout North America further supports his accomplished reputation.

-In addition, Ken has been commended for his distinguished teaching record in graduate and doctoral level courses at Harvard University as well as other accredited universities/institutes in leadership, organizational behavior, management, critical thinking, and business strategy curriculums.
+In addition, Ken has been commended for his distinguished teaching record in graduate and doctoral level courses at Harvard University as well as other accredited universities in leadership, organizational behavior, management, critical thinking, and business strategy curriculums.
 His courses are consistently top-rated by diverse cohorts for dynamic teaching style, relevant course content, and assured learning.